Just what the heck is a Canadian Pork Cottage Roll?

-Sometimes there is food in Canada, that America and the rest of the world has never heard of.
+Sometimes there is food in Canada, that America and the rest of the world have never heard of.
 It honestly doesn’t happen too often,(I see you butter tarts and poutine) but the Pickled Cottage Roll is one of those uniquely Canadian Items.

-What is a Cottage Roll?
+What is a Pork Cottage Roll?

 Can I cook Canadian Pork Cottage Roll in an Instant Pot?